Futuristic elevated transport system to be built in Israel

-TEL AVIV (Reuters) - California-based skyTran has teamed up with Israel Aerospace Industries (IAI) to construct the world’s first public pilot project for skyTran’s elevated transit network.
+TEL AVIV, June 24 (Reuters) - California-based skyTran has teamed up with Israel Aerospace Industries (IAI) to construct the world’s first public pilot project for skyTran’s elevated transit network.

 A number of skyTran projects are being planned globally, including in India and the United States, pending the success of the pilot in Israel.